 📢 Need To Know: Legendary singer Frank Sinatra has also played this course.

 Rhodes Ranch Golf Club

-Rhodes Ranch is certainly one of the best value golf courses in Las Vegas.
+Rhodes Ranch is certainly one of the best value Las Vegas golf courses.
 It is situated with a view of the Red Rock Mountains and you can also see the Red Rock Tower while seeing palm trees all over.
 It’s considered off the beaten path of the strip.

 The course opened in 1997 and was designed by renowned course architect Ted Robinson Sr. Golf Digest Magazine rated it a 4-star place to play.